12th century female exhibitionist on a 17th century house

 a (fairly typical French Catholic) prudish explanation of the large vulvic hole at navel-level.

-The side view shows that it is a corbel turned upside-down and inserted vertically,
+The side view shows that it is a corbel turned upside-down

 and hence is not displayed at the usual angle of corbel-carvings